 Sustainable Development Principle How does your proposal demonstrate you have met this principle?
 What has been done to better to meet this principle?
-Balancing short term need with long term and planning for the future Schemes of a capital nature tend to draw more substantial awards which will ensure longevity of assets and project outcomes.
+Long-term planning for the Balancing short term need with long term and e future Schemes of a capital nature tend to draw more substantial awards which will ensure longevity of assets and project outcomes.
 The application process also ensures that those applicants that demonstrate a need for short term financing also have due consideration when funding is allocated The trusts award allocation principles are reviewed and if required amended annually to ensure funding is matched to those that require support.
-Working together with other partners to deliver objectives The Trusts assist applicants in achieving their objectives by providing part or full funding for implementation of their project goals.
+Collaboration deliver objective The Trusts assist applicants in achieving their objectives by providing part or full funding for implementation of their project goals.
 Not Applicable to the Trusts